CDbio Price Hits $0.0129 on Top Exchanges (MCD)

-CDbio (MCD) traded 0% higher against the U.S. dollar during the 24 hour period ending at 23:00 PM Eastern on September 7th.
-One CDbio token can currently be purchased for about $0.0129 or 0.00000024 BTC on major cryptocurrency exchanges.
-During the last seven days, CDbio has traded down 0% against the U.S. dollar.
-CDbio has a total market cap of $1.00 billion and approximately $7.33 worth of CDbio was traded on exchanges in the last 24 hours.
+CDbio (MCD) traded 0% higher against the U.S. dollar during the 1-day period ending at 7:00 AM Eastern on September 13th.
+During the last seven days, CDbio has traded 0% higher against the U.S. dollar.
+One CDbio token can currently be bought for approximately $0.0129 or 0.00000022 BTC on major cryptocurrency exchanges.
+CDbio has a total market capitalization of $1.00 billion and $7.34 worth of CDbio was traded on exchanges in the last 24 hours.

 Here is how other cryptocurrencies have performed during the last 24 hours: